 Step Three.
 Travel.
-Reduce our carbon footprint by 2 tons per year: 17% of our 12 ton goal.
+Reduce carbon footprint by 2 tons per year: 17% of our 12-ton goal.

 Plan vacations or business trips in order to cut one round-trip flight per year.
 This will save us 2 tons of carbon emissions per year.
 According to the Emissions Calculator from the German nonprofit Atmosfair 3, flying from London to New York and back generates about 1,320kg of CO2 per passenger.
 That's over one ton per passenger per round-trip flight.
 That's a lot.

 My wife and I have traditionally taken three international trips per year.
 Some for work, and some for vacations.
 So we looked at our plans and realized that we could tack a vacation trip onto the end of a business trip and save one round-trip flight.
 We won't lose any of the pleasures of vacation time away, but we will drop 2 tons of CO2 out of our normal annual travel emissions.

 Step three doesn't take any time or financial investment.
 It's just a simple decision to save two tons of CO2.

 Step Four.
 Meat.
 Reduce carbon footprint by 1.6 tons per year: 13% of our 12 ton goal.

 Cut our animal protein consumption in half.
 According to the World Resources Institute (WRI), this will reduce our carbon footprint by 1.6 tons per year 4.
 Cattle are the world’s third-largest emitter of greenhouse gases, after China and the US.